njacobs2019/Cooking-Code-panions/README.md

 # Getting started with Development
 1. Navigate to the main directory of the repo (level that contains compose.yaml)
-2. Run `docker compose build`  This builds the required docker images for development
+2. Run `docker compose build --no-cache`  This builds the required docker images for development
 3. Run `docker compose up -d`  This starts the containers and runs a local development server at http://localhost:3000
 4. Run `docker compose down` To shut down the container.